eclipse/kiso-testing/docs/getting_started/config_file.rst

 Each test suite consists of a `test_suite_id`, a `suite_dir` and a `test_filter_pattern`.

-For fast test development, the `test_filter_pattern` can be overwritten from the command line in order to e.g. execute a single test file inside the `suite_dir` using the CLI argument `PATTERN`:
+For fast test development, the `test_filter_pattern` can be overwritten from the command line in order to e.g. execute a single test file inside the `suite_dir` using the CLI argument `-p` or `--pattern`:

 ..code:: bash

-    pykiso -c dummy.yaml test_suite_1.py
+    pykiso -c dummy.yaml -p test_suite_1.py

 Requirements specification